Orbiter-Finance/papers/yellowpaper/yellowpaper.md

 Dealer use the dealer id to identify itself, and register its fee rate to the fee manager contract.

 ## Submitter Consensus Election

+Nodes need to pledge part of the funds first to meet the basic requirements of becoming a Submitter

 ## Transaction Mapping